joshuanianji/devcontainer-features/src/mount-pnpm-store/NOTES.md

 This feature does not install PNPM by itself and expects `pnpm` to be installed already, either by a base image or by a feature.
 It fails quietly if pnpm is not installed.

-To ensure that a pnpm feature is installed **before** `mount-pnpm-store`, you may need to utilize the [`overrideFeatureInstallOrder` property](https://containers.dev/implementors/features/#overrideFeatureInstallOrder), since the default feature installation order is based on ID (alphanumerically i think).
+If you are installing pnpm with a feature, you may need to ensure it is run **before** `mount-pnpm-store`.
+To make this work, use the [`overrideFeatureInstallOrder` property](https://containers.dev/implementors/features/#overrideFeatureInstallOrder), since the default feature installation order is based on ID (alphanumerically i think).
 Here is an example using `features/node`:

 ```json
     "image": "mcr.microsoft.com/devcontainers/base:bullseye",